jonnylee777/Predicting-Baseball-Pitches/README.md

 ## Original Research Results

-The original Kevin Gausman experiment used approximately 25,000 career pitches and compared several models and feature-engineering stages.
+The original notebook prototype centered around a singular pitcher: Kevin Gausman.
+We used approximately his 25,000 career pitches to experiment and compared several models and feature-engineering stages.

 | Dataset | Model | Test Accuracy |
 |---|---|---:|